zamronypj/fano-api/README.md

     $ wget -O- http://[your fano app hostname]/test/test

-However, running using `tools/simulate.run.sh` allows you to view output of heaptrc unit for detecting memory leak (if you enable `-gh` switch in `build.dev.cfg`).
+However, running using `tools/simulate.run.sh` allows you to view output of `heaptrc` unit for detecting memory leak (if you enable `-gh` switch in `build.dev.cfg`).

+## Deployment

+You need to deploy only executable binary and any supporting files such as HTML templates, images, css stylesheets, application config.
+Any `pas` or `inc` files or shell scripts is not needed in deployment machine in order application to run.

+So for this repository, you will need to copy `public`, `Templates`, `config` and `storages` directories to your deployment machine. make sure that `storages` directory is writable by web server.

 ## Known Issues